 Nothing can beat the speed quotient of Salesforce.
 Its cloud computing makes it truly fast.
 Pages load much faster.
 Even the users can enter leads and opportunities faster than before.

-Like I said, SAP CRM has a backend accessibility to huge servers located somewhere on premises.
-Organisations have to pay top dollar for keeping the servers up and running.
+As I said, SAP CRM has backend accessibility to huge servers located somewhere on the premises.
+Organizations have to pay top dollar for keeping the servers up and running.

-Whereas in Salesforce, you can rent the Amazon Web Servers, which are extremely fast, and that come at a very cheap plans.
+Whereas in Salesforce, you can rent the Amazon Web Servers, which are extremely fast, and come at very cheap plans.
 There is a pay-per-use concept in SaaS.
-Organisations only need to pay for the space being used/rented by them.
+Organizations only need to pay for the space being used/rented by them.

 Features – Salesforce vs. SAP CRM

-SAP CRM has multi modules, including sales, marketing, service, analytics, partner channel management, WebClient, Investigative case management, Social service, Mobile Solutions amongst many others.
-They give a complete solution for midsized and large scale enterprises.
+SAP CRM has multi modules, including sales, marketing, service, analytics, partner channel management, WebClient, Investigative case management, Social service, and Mobile Solutions amongst many others.
+They give a complete solution for midsized and large-scale enterprises.

-Salesforce also has a multi modular approach, including sales (lead, opportunity, contact, account management), marketing, service, ParDot, ExactTarget, Campaign Management, quotation management, case management amongst others.
+Salesforce also has a multi-modular approach, including sales (lead, opportunity, contact, account management), marketing, service, ParDot, ExactTarget, Campaign Management, quotation management, and case management amongst others.

-There is an inbuilt “Help” module on every single page, so users can check out the solution from hundreds and thousands of pre-solved know-hows.
-Now no need to call up the call
+There is an inbuilt “Help” module on every single page, so users can check out the solution from hundreds and thousands of pre-solved know-how.
+Now no need to call up the call center executive with your small problems.

 Security – Salesforce vs. SAP CRM